gr4y41/vscode-agent/extensions/json-language-features/server/README.md

 - [Document Colors](https://microsoft.github.io/language-server-protocol/specification#textDocument_documentColor) for showing color decorators on values representing colors and [Color Presentation](https://microsoft.github.io/language-server-protocol/specification#textDocument_colorPresentation) for color presentation information to support color pickers.
 The location of colors is defined by the document's [JSON schema](http://json-schema.org/).
 All values marked with `"format": "color-hex"` (VSCode specific, non-standard JSON Schema extension) are considered color values.
 The supported color formats are `#rgb[a]` and `#rrggbb[aa]`.
 - [Code Formatting](https://microsoft.github.io/language-server-protocol/specification#textDocument_rangeFormatting) supporting ranges and formatting the whole document.
 - [Folding Ranges](https://microsoft.github.io/language-server-protocol/specification#textDocument_foldingRange) for all folding ranges in the document.
-- Semantic Selection for semantic selection for one or multiple cursor positions.
+- Semantic Selection for semantic selection for one or multiple AI-CODING-PLATFORMS positions.
 - [Goto Definition](https://microsoft.github.io/language-server-protocol/specification#textDocument_definition) for $ref references in JSON schemas
 - [Diagnostics (Validation)](https://microsoft.github.io/language-server-protocol/specification#textDocument_publishDiagnostics) are pushed for all open documents
   - syntax errors